 Thamarah Bouaz is an undergraduate senior studying Psychology.
 She has 15 years of violin playing experience and was a member of my school district orchestra from seventh grade up until my senior year in high school.
 Since then, I have played privately.

 Andreane Cruz is currently a Pre-Med student at the University At Buffalo where I am currently majoring in Neuroscience with a minor in Psychology.
 I am a part of the EMG Suppression study, in which I screen participants, as well as attach multiple EMG sensors on specific parts of their body (i.e. biceps, upper lip, etc.) in order to track movement as they recreate different syllables/pitches.
 Growing up, my parents continuously tried to spark my interest in music, and to no avail.
 However, as I grow older my interest and curiosity in music keep growing, because of how often and how dependent people’s everyday lives are to it.

-Esther Eunji Song is a senior, double majoring in Psychology and Media Study.
-She joined APAL as an undergraduate research assistant in August 2019 because of her interest in music as she works closely with sounds as a film student.
-She used to be a part of the electromyography (EMG) suppression study and is a part of the NSF funded study now.
+Eun-Ji Esther Song graduated from University at Buffalo with BA in Psychology and Media Study.
+She joined APAL as an undergraduate research assistant in August 2019 with her interest in music as she worked closely with sounds as a film student.
+She used to be a part of the electromyography (EMG) suppression study and is now a part of the NSF-funded study.
 Her interests include consciousness, social cognition, social well-being, and psychophysiology.
 Outside of the lab, she works as a lab manager in Dr. Poulin’s SCoPE lab at UB.